aspose-tasks/Aspose.Tasks-Documentation/net/plugins/aspose-tasks-net-for-vsto/code-comparison-for-common-features/adding-a-new-task-in-vsto-and-aspose-tasks/_index.md

 url: /net/adding-a-new-task-in-vsto-and-aspose-tasks/
 ---

+# **Code Examples**
-### **VSTO**
+## **VSTO**
 To add a task using VSTO:

 1. Create a new project in Visual Studio.
-1. In the Solution Explorer, right-click and select Add Reference.
+2. In the Solution Explorer, right-click and select Add Reference.
-1. Select the COM components tab, and select Microsoft Project 12.0 Object Library.
+3. Select the COM components tab, and select Microsoft Project 12.0 Object Library.
    Click OK.
-1. This imports the Microsoft.Office.Interop.MSProject namespace at the start of your code.
+4. This imports the Microsoft.Office.Interop.MSProject namespace at the start of your code.
 Use the code from the following example to add a new task.

 {{< highlight csharp >}}